chrismeunier/OpenCV-CUDA-installation/README.md

 Open the `OpenCV.sln` just created in the build folder.

-Go in Tools>Options... in "Projects and Solutions > Web Projects" uncheck the last parameter.
+Go in "Tools>Options...", then in "Projects and Solutions > Web Projects" uncheck the last parameter.
 Continue if it was already unchecked, otherwise close Visual Studio and reopen `OpenCV.sln`.

 ![devenv_TVsR0HP4yc](https://user-images.githubusercontent.com/28230243/166442847-060bb8cc-2333-4fc9-8f73-24749f233e60.png)